ranfysvalle02/mdb-engine/examples/chit_chat/README.md

 # ChitChat - AI Chat with Memory

-A beautiful AI chat application with persistent memory capabilities, demonstrating MDB_RUNTIME's powerful features.
+A beautiful AI chat application with persistent memory capabilities, demonstrating MDB_ENGINE's powerful features.
 This example showcases how easy it is to build a production-ready conversational AI application with intelligent memory management using Mem0.

 ## Features